-Due to the ongoing concerns for the safety and well-being of our shareholders, directors and employees, we again will be holding a virtual annual meeting in 2021.
-We cordially invite you to attend the 2021 Virtual Annual Meeting of Shareholders of BankUnited, Inc. which will be held on Tuesday, May 25, 2021 at 10:00 a.m., Eastern Time.
-You will be able to attend the Annual Meeting as well as vote and submit questions during the meeting by visiting: www.virtualshareholdermeeting.com/ BKU2021.
-Information on how to participate in this year's Annual Meeting can be found on page 67.
+We cordially invite you to join us at the 2022 Virtual Annual Meeting of Shareholders of BankUnited, Inc. which will be held on Wednesday, May 18, 2022 at 10:00 a.m., Eastern Time.
+You will be able to attend the Annual Meeting as well as vote and submit questions during the meeting by visiting: www.virtualshareholdermeeting.com/BKU2022.
+Information on how to participate in this year's Annual Meeting can be found on page 69.